Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/analysis_query_relativefrequency.png" />

+> aside positive
+>
-### INFO: Query Result Data Contract
+> #### INFO: Query Result Data Contract
+>

-The following **two** queries are written with a standard return set of columns, namely **TAGNAME, TIMESTAMP, and VALUE**.
+> The following **two** queries are written with a standard return set of columns, namely **TAGNAME, TIMESTAMP, and VALUE**.
 This is a way to structure your query results format if **looking to build an API for time series data**, similar to a data contract with consumers.
+>

-The **TAGNAME** is updated to show that a calculation has been applied to the returned values, and multiple aggregations can be grouped together using [UNION ALL](https://docs.snowflake.com/en/sql-reference/operators-query).
+> The **TAGNAME** is updated to show that a calculation has been applied to the returned values, and multiple aggregations can be grouped together using [UNION ALL](https://docs.snowflake.com/en/sql-reference/operators-query).
+>

 **Distribution Statistics**: Retrieve distribution sample statistics within the time boundary.